 John W. Kozyak

-John Kozyak is a Fellow in both the American College of Bankruptcy and the American College of Trial Lawyers, and recognized as a “Bet The Company” litigator.
-He has played a major role in bankruptcy cases across the nation, representing business owners, lenders, creditors’ committees, trustees and major creditors.
-He has also been appointed a trustee and receiver.
-John has frequently written and lectured on bankruptcy and workout issues in many states.
-He enjoys strategizing about all aspects of bankruptcies and litigation.
-He is eager to help clients and younger lawyers achieve the best possible outcome.
+John Kozyak is one of only two lawyers in the country to be a Fellow in both the American College of Bankruptcy and the American College of Trial Lawyers.
+He has been recognized as a “Bet The Company” litigator and has played a major role in bankruptcy cases across the nation, representing business owners, lenders, creditors’ committees, trustees and major creditors.
+He has also been appointed a trustee and receiver in federal and state courts.
+He has along list of successes, as lead and co-counselor and has particular expertise in real estate and fraud-related matters.
+John is now eager to help younger lawyers in the firm with strategizing, improving their skills, and developing relationships.
+He is anxious to help with any aspect of a case and has been an invaluable resource.

 Harley S. Tropin